TRUMP ACCOUNTS FOR KIDS AND THE $1000 INVESTMENT FOR NEWBORNS : WHAT PARENTS NEED TO KNOW

 So whether you make $25,000 a year or $250,000, your baby if eligible gets that $1,000 head start.

-How Do Trump Accounts Work?
+How Do Trump Accounts for Kids Work?

 Families can contribute up to $5,000 per year to the account.